StetHD/tarifa-book/configurations/index.md

 Contains configuration data that you do not want to expose in a source control software.

-For instance you can use it to set the path to your Android keystore (needed to sign apps for release):
+For instance it is used to set the path to your Android keystore (needed to sign apps for release):

 ``` json